CharlieDigital/chrlschn/src/content/blog/2024/a-practical-guide-to-modular-monoliths.md

 ## Addendum

-So when do separate (micro)services make sense?
+So when *do* separate (micro)services make sense?
 Generally, I think there are a very small number of use cases for most teams:

 1. **Team and process boundary isolation**.
 If different teams have different release processes, it may make sense to isolate these processes at a service boundary.
 2. **Deployment efficiency**.
-For example, the base Playwright Docker image is quite hefty and it may be more efficient to deploy any code that is programmatically using Playwright separately from the main codebase.
+For example, the base Playwright Docker image is quite hefty and it may be more efficient to deploy any code that is programmatically using Playwright separately from the main codebase to avoid introducing the dependencies unnecessarily.
 3. **Platform fit**.
 In some cases, tooling may make the choice of one language and platform over another more attractive.
 This is often the case with AI and ML where Python provides better tooling but the rest of the application stack may be in Java, Go, or .NET.
 4. **Special cases**.
 AWS CloudFront Functions and AWS Lambda @ Edge are both examples where moving very specific workloads close to the edge has benefits.
 For a use case like CloudFront Functions, the runtime limitations necessitate very targeted almost nano services.